rytilahti/python-miio/docs/push_server.rst

 ---------

 Gateway-like devices will have a single callback for all connected Zigbee devices.
-The `source_device` argument is set to the device that caused the event.
+The `source_device` argument is set to the device that caused the event e.g. "lumi.123456789abcdef".

 Multiple events of the same device can be subscribed to, for instance both opening and closing a door-sensor.
-The `action` argument (e.g., "open" or "close") is set to the action, that was defined in the :class:`PushServer.EventInfo` used for subscribing to the event.
+The `action` argument is set to the action e.g., "open" or "close" , that was defined in the :class:`PushServer.EventInfo` used for subscribing to the event.

 Lastly, the `params` argument provides additional information about the event, if available.